NicoleChJ/DataSciencePortafolio/Code Snippets/Readme.md

 # Common Code Repository
-This folder contains reusable code that can be utilized across multiple projects.
+This folder contains reusable code that can be utilized across multiple projects, most of them classical models.
 The provided code snippets demonstrate how to implement these utilities through simple examples.

 ## Sections
 When building a clasical model, several steps are typically required.
 Depending on your data, model type, and objective, some steps may require more in-depth processing, while others might be optional.
 Each folder in this repository contains code specifically designed for a particular stage of the process.